TuralMammadlee/DIP392-weddingAPP/README.md

 💍 Wedding Management App

-A web-based application designed to help couples and event planners organize weddings seamlessly.
-Our goal is to build an intuitive system that simplifies guest list management, invitations, budgeting, and task tracking.

-🚧 Status: Currently in development!
-Features are being actively planned and implemented.
-Stay tuned for updates.
+Planning a wedding can be overwhelming, but we’re here to make it easier!
+The Wedding Management App is being built to help couples and event planners stay organized, manage guest lists, send invitations, track budgets, and handle all the little details that make a wedding special.

+🚧 Status: We’re actively developing this project!
+The features below are still in the works, but we’re excited to bring them to life.
+Stay tuned for updates!
 👥 Team Members

     Tural Mammadli
     Tural Asgarov
     Rza Mirzayev

-📌 Project Overview

-The Wedding Management App aims to provide a stress-free experience for wedding planning by offering tools for managing guests, invitations, budgets, and vendors.
-Though the features are still in development, we are focused on creating a user-friendly, efficient, and organized planning system.
+📌 What’s This App About?

+Weddings involve a lot of moving parts—guest lists, RSVPs, vendors, budgets, and more.
+Our goal is to create an easy-to-use platform that helps couples keep everything in one place, reducing stress and making the planning process smooth and enjoyable.

+We’re still working on it, but here’s what we’re planning to include:
 ✨ Planned Features (Coming Soon 🚀)

-✅ Guest List Management – Add, remove, and update guest details.
+💡 Guest List Management – Add, remove, and update guest details effortlessly.
-✅ Invitation Tracking – Monitor RSVP responses.
+💌 Invitation Tracking – Send invitations and monitor RSVPs in one place.
-✅ Budget Planning – Keep track of expenses and compare estimates.
+💰 Budget Planning – Keep an eye on wedding expenses and compare estimates.
-✅ Task Management – Schedule and assign wedding-related tasks.
+📆 Task Management – Organize wedding-related tasks and set deadlines.
-✅ Vendor Management – Store and manage vendor contacts and services.

-    ⚠ Note: These features are in the planning and development stage.
-Implementation will be updated as progress is made!
+    Note: These features aren’t live yet—we’re actively working on them!
+If you have ideas or feedback, we’d love to hear from you.

-🛠 Technologies Used
+🛠 Tech Stack
-Frontend
+Frontend:

     🎨 HTML, CSS, JavaScript

-Backend
+Backend:

     🚀 Java Spring Boot

-Database
+Database:

     🗄 PostgreSQL